 Has the development duration been considered?

-To simplify the above-mentioned decision making process, the Product Specification description should provide a set of information beforehand to HSSC for consideration, as shown in Table B-6-1 below.
+To simplify the above-mentioned decision-making process, the Product Specification description should provide a set of information beforehand to HSSC for consideration, as shown in Table B-6-1 below.

+Table B-6-1 - Product Specification description template